-- 901.1 All work on dams, cooling towers and ponds shall involve two qualified employees. - 901.2 Employees shall be secured with a safety harness and Self-Retracting Lifeline (SRL) when working on, inspecting, or cleaning dam trash racks. - 901.3 Lifelines shall be placed and maintained on or near cooling towers, discharge platforms, outfalls, and river or pond docks, platforms, and intake to the hydro turbines. - Life jackets shall be worn when walking or working on the Eckert cooling tower platforms and boom floats. - The Moores Park Dam pond level shall be dropped below the crest of the dam when working on the upstream face of the dam.
+- 901.1 Lifelines shall be placed and maintained on or near cooling towers, discharge platforms, outfalls, and river or pond docks and platforms. - 901.2 Life jackets shall be worn when walking or working on the Eckert cooling tower discharge and boom floats. - 901.3 Employees shall be secured with a safety harness and lanyard when working on, inspecting, or cleaning dam trash racks. - 901.4 The Moores Park Dam pond level shall be dropped below the crest of the dam when working on the upstream face of the dam.